-- Needle stick injury
+- Needle stick injury.

-Hepatitis C can also be caught through medical treatment in developing countries.
-Blood transfusions in the UK (before 1991) or from mother to baby during pregnancy and/or birth.
+Hepatitis C can also be caught through medical treatment in developing countries, blood transfusions in the UK (before 1991) or from mother to baby during pregnancy and/or birth.
 Sexual transmission in extremely rare in monogamous heterosexual couples but there is an increased risk of infection for gay men and the HIV positive community.

 There are often no symptoms at first which is why it is important to get tested regularly, and if you have ever been at risk.
 Symptoms, if they occur, can include feeling tired, aching limbs, digestive problems and brain fog.
-The symptoms come on gradually which is why some people can take over ten years to be diagnosed.
+The symptoms develop gradually which is why some people can take over ten years to be diagnosed.

+Many people also find that a complementary lifestyle helps to cope with symptoms and improve their quality of life.
 People with a chronic Hepatitis C infection should be seen by a hospital liver specialist for monitoring and to assess suitability for treatment.

 Treatment may include antiviral drugs to help your body combat the effects of the virus.
 You will be advised to have regular check-ups to monitor your reaction to the medication.